thesephist/litterate/README.md

 - `yarn install` to install dependencies (npm should work for these commands too, but the project prefers Yarn and we use a Yarn lockfile.)

-- `yarn test` to run tests (which aren't there yet)

 - `yarn docs` to run Litterate on itself, with the configuration file in the repo.
+Note that this generates pages with the `baseURL` set to `/litterate`, for GitHub pages.
+Run it with `--baseURL /` to use the default root URL.